Mumbai vs Delhi: Which is Better to Visit in 2026?

 - Delhi: high crime rate, not safe for women alone at night

-Mumbai vs Delhi: where is it easier to get around?
+Mumbai or Delhi: where is it easier to get around?

-The best way to get around Mumbai is by taxi, Uber or Ola.
+The best way to get around Mumbai is by metro, taxi, Uber or Ola.
 All are relatively cheap and it’s safe to flag down a taxi in Mumbai.
-Auto rickshaw are great for shorter distances, but they’re not allowed south of Bandra (south Mumbai), which is where most visitors end up staying.
+Auto rickshaws are great for short distances, but they’re not allowed south of Bandra, which is where most visitors end up staying.

-- Mumbai: taxis, Uber and Ola – the metro system is under construction
+- Mumbai: metro, taxis, Uber and Ola – metro still under construction, but much is complete

 - Delhi: very easy to get around with metro, Uber and Ola, and auto rickshaws